CLICK HERE TO PLACE BIDS VIA THE AUCTION WEBSITE

-Initial bidding begins Wednesday, July 5th, 2017, at 9:00 am CST.
+Initial bidding begins Today, Wednesday, July 5th, 2017..
+Click this sentence to be routed to the auction website where you can place your bids.
 The last day to place initial bids is Monday, July 17th, 2017, at 5:00 pm CST.
 The auction is fully online, hosted on our Auction Website, which will be live soon.
 A web-friendly digital e-catalog can be viewed at E-CATALOG, while a printed copy is for sale at PRINT-CATALOG.
 If you see something to your liking, please do not fail to place an initial bid to ensure that you secure a position in the competitive bidding that follows in the second half of the auction.
 Competitive bidding begins Tuesday, July 18th at 9 am CST.
 We recommend that you give the catalog’s Conditions of Sale a careful examination for a full understanding of the protocols or give us a call to inquire about our unique auction format.
 You can also make an appointment to see every lot in person!
 If you prefer to place any or all bids by phone or have any questions, just give us a call at 1-800-538-0766.

 And yes, of course, the weight you’ve been looking for is in here somewhere (forgive the bad puns and hyperbole today).
 So in light of the fact that we have in this auction 77 antique and 264 contemporary paperweights, bottles, and marbles we’re limited here today in what we can cover.
 Let’s set the tone with a few excellent examples from the abundance of choices.
 These weights not only offer beauty and the highest degree of artistry and craftsmanship but also a sense of well-being.
 And that may be their true gift!

 Please refer to the catalog for full descriptions of the lots for the following…